 What inspired you to become a Yosemite Climber Steward?

-I started rock climbing after moving to California in my twenties.
+I started rock climbing after moving to California in my 20s.
 Since then, I’ve spent a lot of time visiting Yosemite, where I’ve experienced some of the most fulfilling days of my life.
 When some friends told me about the opportunity to volunteer in the park as a Climber Steward, I knew I had to apply.

 What’s it like to live and work in Yosemite?